waseemhnyc/Distracted-Boyfriend-AI-Meme-Generator/README.md

 ## Demo

 A demo using Lex Fridman: https://lexfridman.com/.
-Sorry Lex next time I will spell your last name correctly!

-Goes to show that GPT-4 still knew who I was talking about.

 Video: https://youtu.be/eYwDiV8hhB8